TodorYBorisov/TodorYBorisov/README.md

 <h3 align="center">Welcome to my profile!
 I am an ambitious person, constantly developing and learning new things with a real passion for my work.</h3>

 - 🎓 Software University JS Web Developer
-- 💪 Hardworking and with constant desire to learn new things and self-improve
+- 💪 Hardworking and with a constant desire to learn new things and self-improvement
 - 🎯 Self-motivated, team player and ready for new challenges

 ## My project with React